paredesrichard/odin-recipes/README.md

 # odin-recipes
+Project: Recipes
-Project: Recipes from The Odin Project
+The Odin Project

+This project is a website that contains food recipes from my home country, the Philippines.
+This first project should showcase the knowledge I acquired from The Odin Project Foundations curriculum.